Air consists of nitrogen. Revolutionary change in air composition

 How to get fresh air?

 A person will be healthy if he can breathe fresh air every day.
-If it is not possible to move out of town due to important work, lack of money, or for other reasons, then it is necessary to look for a way out of the situation on the spot.
-In order for the body to receive the necessary norm of fresh air, the following rules should be followed:
+If it is not possible to move out of town because important work, lack of money or for other reasons, then it is necessary to look for a way out of the situation on the spot.
+So that the body receives the necessary norm fresh air, the following rules should be followed:

-2. Go for a walk in the woods on weekends.
+2. Go for a walk in the forest on weekends.

 3. Constantly ventilate living and working areas.